Documentation

 If you spend time on the internet, you’ve probably come across a cookie wall or a paywall.
 In this post, we’ll explore whether, under the GDPR, using either method is legally allowed or not.
 Before we dive into the legal requirements, though, let’s go over what these methods actually are.

-📌 The cookie wall is a mechanism where the user has only one option to access the website: accept the processing of the cookies.
-The cookie wall is prohibited.
+👉 The cookie wall is a mechanism where the user has only one option to access the website: accept the processing of the cookies.
+The cookie wall is generally prohibited.

 Since this can affect publishers’ ability to earn, some within the industry have tried to make use of the current “grey area” to shift the landscape to one that is more profitable.
 One example of this is the so-called “paywall”.

-📌 The paywall is a method where the user is given another option (for example, to pay or subscribe instead of giving consent for the use of cookies) to access the content.
+👉 The paywall is a method where the user is given another option to access the content, for example, to pay or subscribe instead of giving consent for the use of cookies.

 While legislations may vary slightly between EU countries, in general, cookie walls are most likely not allowed as they can be considered contrary to the GDPR’s requirement for “freely given” consent.